NT1210/ssd-extractor/README.md

 All the codes for extraction logic are stored in /public folder and React related codes are stored in /src folder.

 ![image](https://github.com/NT1210/ssd-extractor/assets/147454467/de228a5b-aaaf-4abb-93ac-cab86c2b6e65)

+## Notes
+This is a personal use.
+You need designated excel files for the program to be executed.